top of page

 • gratitude brain dump

-A person with their head in between their hands, elbows resting on the table, while looking stressed out at a laptop.
+A person with their head in between their hands, elbows resting on the table.

-So, here’s how mind-dumping methods can ease your cognitive load and mental space.
+So, here’s how this can ease your cognitive load and mental space:

-As weird as the word “brain dump” is, it could help you list down the work that you are worried about.
-If you’re overwhelmed by a new project or the daunting number of tasks that you must do, this would trap you in a loop of stress as it lingers in your mind.
+This activity involves listing down the work that you are worried about.
+If you’re overwhelmed by a new project or the daunting number of tasks that you must do, this would trap you in a loop of stress as it lingers in your mind if it’s not freed from your mind.

 Take the time to write those tasks down on paper or type them down in your notes.
 This helps in identifying which intimidating task would take more time to do, giving you a realistic expectation for yourself when planning out your upcoming tasks.
-Hence, improving your work productivity in a day and reducing your stress.
+Hence, improving your work productivity and reducing your stress level.

-Once you feel a sense of clarity after brain dumping, looking through what you wrote could help you gain insights and ideas that lead you to overthink.
-Through it, you can uncover patterns that could lead to solutions to your issues.
+Once you feel a sense of clarity after brain dumping, looking through what you wrote could help you gain insights into the core issues.
+Then, you can uncover patterns to help you find the solutions to your issues.

 When to Do Brain Dumping